danigiri/provashell/README.md

 ## provashell

-_Shell and bash unit testing for the masses_
+### Bash (and shell) unit testing for the masses_

 _provashell_ is a simple bash unit testing library that employs annotations and is completely self-contained on one file.
-It should work on most shells as well.
+It should work on most if not all POSIX shells as  bash-specific functionality has been avoided.

 ## Getting Started